infobloxopen/atlas-app-toolkit/gateway/README.md

-# Gateway Package
+# Gateway

-### Resources and Collections
+This package contains helper functions that support creating, configuring, and running a gRPC REST gateway that is REST syntax compliant.
+Google already provides a lot of documentation related to the gRPC gateway, so this README will mostly serve to link to existing docs.

+> gRPC is great — it generates API clients and server stubs in many programming languages, it is fast, easy-to-use, bandwidth-efficient and its design is combat-proven by Google.
+However, you might still want to provide a traditional RESTful API as well.
+Reasons can range from maintaining backwards-compatibility, supporting languages or clients not well supported by gRPC to simply maintaining the aesthetics and tooling involved with a RESTful architecture.

-#### How to define REST API Endpoints in my proto scheme?
+## Define REST Endpoints in Proto Schema

 You can map your gRPC service methods to one or more REST API endpoints.
-See [this reference](https://cloud.google.com/service-management/reference/rpc/google.api#http) how to do it.
+Google's official gRPC documentation has several great examples [here](https://cloud.google.com/service-management/reference/rpc/google.api#http).

-It is possible to define multiple HTTP methods for one RPC by using the `additional_bindings` option.
-Example:
+Note that it is possible to define multiple HTTP methods for one RPC by using the `additional_bindings` option.

 ```proto
 service Messaging {